albertkso/web50-project2-chat/README.md

 Also, new message notifications were added.
 During implementation and testing it became apparent there was a need for new message notifications.

+Some bits were added to try to enhance user experience in the remaining time available (for example scrolling the chat window to the bottom upon message send).